Solar 101 Beginners Guide Australia

 What is an inverter?

-An inverter is a device that converts the electricity generated by a solar panel or stored in a solar battery from its DC form into an AC form suitable for use in your home or to export to the electricity grid in return for a feed-in tariff (FiT).
-Solar inverters come in six varieties – from solar battery-compatible to off-grid ready – and usually cost from $1,000 to $2,000 but that cost is often part of the purchase price of your solar system.
-Your solar installer will recommend the best inverter for your household’s energy needs but there are some considerations worth keeping in mind when choosing an inverter.
-These are:
+An inverter is a device that converts the electricity generated by a solar panel or stored in a solar battery from its DC form into an AC form.
+This electricity is then suitable for use in your home, or can be exported to the electricity grid in return for a feed-in tariff (FiT).

-• Size: Your solar panel installer should recommend the size of inverter you need to match the output of your solar system
+• Size: Your solar panel installer should recommend the size of inverter you need to match the output of your solar system.

-• Warranty: Inverters usually have a warranty period of five to 10 years, with a longer warranty available for an additional cost
+• Warranty: Inverters usually have a warranty period of five to 10 years, with a longer warranty available for an additional cost.

-• Monitoring: Most inverters offer technology that tracks your solar system’s performance but some offer more advanced functionality than others.
+• Monitoring: Most inverters offer technology that tracks your solar system’s performance, but some offer more advanced functionality than others.

 Do I need a solar battery